Major Henk Fernandes Airport

 In 2018 Surinamese Minister Patrick Pengel of Public Works Transport & Communication closed the control tower of the Major H. Fernandes airport in Nickerie.
-The reason for this decision was the fact that the tower is currently in a very deplorable state.
+The reason for this decision was that the tower is currently in a very deplorable state.
 Although he was very impressed with the way air traffic controllers did their job despite these difficult circumstances.
 But it could not go on like this.
 In May 2019 Sanjay Ramsamoedj, chairman of the Eastern Council in the Nickerie district, pleaded for a complete rehabilitation of the Major Henry Fernandes Airport in Zeedijk.
 As a border district, Nickerie must prepare to respond to the developments that are underway in Guyana.
 Ramsamoedj expects the tourism sector to grow as well.
 According to district commissioner Nisha Kurban-Baboe, Vijay Chotkan, the new minister of Public Works, Transport and Communications, indicated during a meeting with all DCs that all airports in Suriname will be addressed.
 She thinks that Zeedijk airport will also be rehabilitated in that context.